-Perf ormance Criteria Acce otable Development Provisions P1 Buffer Area 2 built form requirements shall apply to all A1 Buffer Area 2 built form requirements residential development other than alterations and i.
-Windows and opening requirements: additions to existing dwellings. a.
-Any glass used for windows or other openings shall be laminated safety glass of minimum thickness of 6mm or "double glazed" utilising laminated or toughened safety glass of a minimur thickness of 3mm, and b.
-All safety glass shall be manufactured and installed to an appropriate Australian Standard. ii.
-Air Conditioning Requirements: a.
-Multiple systems to have internally centrally located shut down point and associated procedures for emergency use, and b.
-Preference for split "refrigerative" systems. iii.
-Construction requirements: a.
-Adopt the general principles of quiet house design for residential developments, and b.
-All developments shall incorporate roof insulation P2 There are no general buffer-related development controls A2.1 Developments, additions and alterations must comply for Buffer Area 3.
-However, where a specific location with the Fremantle Buffer Area requirements. within this area is known to be impacted from port A2.2 Council may accept alternative built form treatments operations (e.g. through a history of formal complaints), subject to the applicant satisfactorily demonstrating Council may, in consultation with Fremantle Ports, apply fulfilment of the potential risk and amenity some or all of the development controls of Buffer Area 2. considerations outlined above.
-Alternative treatments shall be justified to Council through submission of professionally prepared and certified reports. ~ and the last state
+- A1 Buffer Area 2 built form requirements - i.
+Windows and opening requirements: - Any glass used for windows or other openings shall be laminated safety glass of minimum thickness of 6mm or "double glazed" utilising laminated or toughened safety glass of a minimum thickness of 3mm, and - All safety glass shall be manufactured and installed to an appropriate Australian Standard. - ii.
+Air Conditioning Requirements: - Multiple systems to have internally centrally located shut down point and associated procedures for emergency use, and - b.
+Preference for split "refrigerative" systems. - iii.
+Construction requirements: - Adopt the general principles of quiet house design for residential developments, and - b.
+All developments shall incorporate roof insulation. - A2.1 Developments, additions and alterations must comply with the Fremantle Buffer Area requirements. - A2.2 Council may accept alternative built form treatments subject to the applicant satisfactorily demonstrating fulfilment of the potential risk and amenity considerations outlined above.
+Alternative treatments shall be justified to Council through submission of professionally prepared and certified reports.